Britain's FTSE set for weekly rise, buoyed by banks

 * Banks rise as closure seen on PPI scandal

-LONDON, Oct 2 Britain's top share index rose on Friday as regulatory pressure on the country's banks eased, putting the index on track for a weekly rise.
+LONDON, Oct 2 Britain's top share index rose on Friday as regulatory pressure eased on the country's banks, setting the index on track for a weekly rise.

 Banks gained after Britain's financial regulator said it planned to impose a two-year deadline for customers to claim compensation for mis-sold loan insurance, drawing a line under Britain's costliest consumer finance scandal.

-Royal Bank of Scotland, Barclays, Lloyds and Standard Chartered all rose 2.3 to 4.8 percent.
+Royal Bank of Scotland, Barclays, Lloyds and Standard Chartered all rose 1.9-3.1 percent.

 "These liabilities have been casting something of a shadow over the sector, not least owing to the difficulties in quantifying their scale, plus the implications of recent judicial rulings," said Tony Cross, a market analyst at Trustnet Direct.